keikaloustian/keikaloustian/README.md

       - Lighthouse Labs Full-stack Web Development Grad
       - Former Civil Engineer-in-Training
 🔎 Curious about: usability, great UI/UX, accessibility, maintainability...
-✏️ Currently learning: TBA
+✏️ Currently learning: Tailwind
-🛠️ Currently working on: TBA
+🛠️ Currently working on: A landing page for my side business
 📖 Currently reading: _Grokking Algorithms: An illustrated guide for programmers and other curious people_ by Aditya Bargava
 👨‍💼 I can be reached on Linkedin: https://www.linkedin.com/in/kei-kaloustian/